Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-As alluded to previously, we model all spectra that we examine as a one-dimensional function of initial stellar mass.
-The framework that we use to model the spectra in our study is based on the fundamental assumption that there is no initial scatter in the birth abundances of a clusters' member stars; therefore, the only significant difference between individual stars in a cluster is their initial masses.
-Moreover, we assume every differing photometric and spectroscopic property between individual stars can also be modeled as a one-dimensional function of their initial stellar masses.
-In the context of this study, this means that we model the stellar spectra near elemental absorption features as a one-dimensional function of initial stellar mass (B16).

-However, initial stellar mass measurements are difficult to obtain, so we use the effective stellar surface temperatures ($T_{\text{eff}}$) of cluster members as a proxy for their initial stellar masses (B16).
-The way in which we use these $T_{\text{eff}}$ differs for the OCCAM open clusters and the blindly chemically-tagged open clusters.
+We model all spectra as a one-dimensional function of initial stellar mass.
+This model is described in detail in B16, so we summarize it here and indicate any major deviations from the method.
+The framework we use to model spectra is based on the fundamental assumption that there is no initial scatter in the birth abundances of a clusters' member stars; therefore, the only significant difference between individual stars in a cluster is their initial masses.
+Thus, we model the stellar spectra near elemental absorption features as a one-dimensional function of initial stellar mass.
+Since these measurements are difficult to obtain, we use spectroscopic effective stellar surface temperatures ($T_{\text{eff}}$) of cluster members as a proxy for their initial stellar masses (B16), which are included in APOGEE.
+We note that this is a deviation from the method in B16, where photometric $T_{\text{eff}}$ were used.
+We use spectroscopic $T_{\text{eff}}$ for the PJ clusters because we do not have a good understanding of their member stars' extinction as a result of their varying distances from us, and so a calculation of the photometric $T_{\text{eff}}$ of these stars might not be accurate.
+To maintain consistency, we use spectroscopic $T_{\text{eff}}$ for the OCCAM clusters as well.